 How to get better sleep as a gymnast

 First things first.
 In my professional opinion as a sports dietitian who works with international elite and Olympic level gymnasts, every high-level gymnast should have a sports dietitian they work with.
-Just like gymnasts have coaches, strength coaches, physical therapists, and often a sports psychologist; a sports dietitian is essential to their “team”.
+Gymnasts have coaches, strength coaches, physical therapists, and often a sports psychologist.
+A sports dietitian is also essential to the gymnast’s “team”.

 And for me, as a non-diet dietitian, I help gymnasts also develop a healthy relationship with food and their body while ensuring they are properly fueling.
 Stress over food, often from rigid meal plans or diets, will also impact sleep quality and overall mental health (and performance!).

 How to Get Enough Sleep as a Gymnast